-Committee Chair John Pascoe relayed the following:
+Committee Chair Ryan Burgess relayed the following:

 The Academic and Student Affairs Committee met yesterday in Marcum Conference Center.
-Three resolutions were considered and all are recommended for approval today.
+Two resolutions were considered and both were recommended for approval today.

-The Committee heard updates from Academic Affairs, the Vice President for Enrollment Management and Student Success, the Vice President for University Communications and Marketing, and the Senior Vice President for Student Life.
+The Committee heard updates from the Provost, the interim Vice President for Enrollment Management and Student Success, the Vice President for University Communications and Marketing, and the Senior Vice President for Student Life.
 The Committee also received a written report from University Senate.